secretstartups/handbook/job-families/engineering/security-compliance/index.html.md

 * The responsibilities of a Senior Security Compliance Engineer, plus;
 * Maintain expert knowledge of GitLab's product, environment, systems and architecture while mentoring others on this knowledge and helping to shape designs for the sake of security compliance efficiencies
 * Participate in the development and continuous improvement of security compliance metrics
-* Provide actionable and constructive feedback to cross-functional teams
+* Provide actionable and constructive advisement to cross-functional teams, to include driving remediation activities for high and select moderate risk Observations across several GitLab departments

 * Implement security compliance technical and process improvements
 * Mentor other Security Compliance Engineers and improve quality and quantity of the team's output
 * Design and implement major iterations on GitLab's security control framework in alignment with industry trends